Algebraic curve: Elliptic curves

 Elliptic curves carry the structure of an abelian group with the distinguished point as the identity of the group law.
 In a plane cubic model three points sum to zero in the group if and only if they are collinear.
 For an elliptic curve defined over the complex numbers the group is isomorphic to the additive group of the complex plane modulo the period lattice of the corresponding elliptic functions.

 The intersection of two quadric surfaces is, in general, a nonsingular curve of genus one and degree four, and thus an elliptic curve, if it has a rational point.
 In special cases, the intersection either may be a rational singular quartic or is decomposed in curves of smaller degrees which are not always distinct (either a cubic curve and a line, or two conics, or a conic and two lines, or four lines).

 Curves of genus greater than one

 Curves of genus greater than one differ markedly from both rational and elliptic curves.
-Such curves defined over the rational numbers, by Faltings's theorem, can have only a finite number of rational points, and they may be viewed as having a hyperbolic geometry structure.
+Such curves defined over the rational numbers, by Faltings' theorem, can have only a finite number of rational points, and they may be viewed as having a hyperbolic geometry structure.
 Examples are the hyperelliptic curves, the Klein quartic curve, and the Fermat curve x^{n} + y^{n} = z^{n} when n is greater than three.
 Also projective plane curves in $\mathbb{P}^2$ and curves in $\mathbb{P}^1\times\mathbb{P}^1$ provide many useful examples.